Dre Campbell Farm

 8. Coffee Grounds

-Applying fresh or used coffee grounds to tunnels found in your yard may keep away persistent moles and gophers.
-They do not like the smell of them.
+Applying fresh or used coffee grounds to tunnels in your yard may deter persistent moles and gophers.
+They do not like the smell.

-Unfortunately, this method does require you to find all the holes and apply the coffee grounds.
+Unfortunately, this method requires finding all the holes and applying the coffee grounds to them.

 9. Dawn Dish Soap